-MS. WENDY VAN TONGEREN: 6
+MS. WENDY VAN TONGEREN: So at this stage,

-7 MS. GLADYS RADEK: I know that people have asked me about, "Well, do the police talk to you?"
-8

-They don't talk to me about Tamara's case.
-The one time that they did get a call was I was checking out a lead in Vancouver and I talked to a girl that was on a witness list.
-And I had a police officer phone me and say, "You shouldn't be talking to so-and-so because she's passed a lie detector test."

-Well, don't get me started on the lie detector test.
+1 without one-by-one going through 30 recommendations 32 2 recommendations, what do you think like, the critical 3 principles are that need to be addressed and then that 4 would be broken down into things to be negotiated and 5 sorted out?
+6 MS. NAZIEL RADEK: Need to have a better 7 working relationship with the RCMP.
+8 MS. WENDY VAN TONGEREN: M'hm.
+9 MS. NAZIEL RADEK: I know that people have 10 asked me about, "Well, do the police talk to you?"
+11 They don't talk to me about Tamara's case.
+12 The one time that they did get a call was I was checking 13 out a lead in Vancouver and I talked to a girl that was on 14 a witness list.
+And I had a police officer phone me and 15 say, "You shouldn't be talking to so-and-so because she's 16 passed a lie detector test."
+17 Well, don't get me started on the lie 18 detector test.
 I know they're not reliable.
-But I had that police officer -- that's the first time I got a phone call from a police officer and he was telling me not to do my own investigation.

-MS. WENDY VAN TONGEREN: Okay, so the scenario is that a family has a situation and they're expecting and trusting the RCMP or some other police force to investigate it.
-They feel dissatisfied because it appears that it's not being investigated and they might have other clues, and yet in some circumstances, certainly,
+But I had 19 that police officer that's the first time I got a phone 20 call from a police officer and he was telling me not to do 21 my own investigation.
+22 MS. WENDY VAN TONGEREN: Okay, so the 23 scenario is that a family has a situation and they're 24 expecting and trusting the RCMP or some other police force 25 to investigate it.
+They feel dissatisfied because it

-1 they're being prohibited from the family is being 2 prohibited from pursuing their own investigation?
-That's - 3 4 MS. GLADYS RADEK: That's right.
-5 MS. WENDY VAN TONGEREN: Okay, so that's 6 something that's an issue that needs to be addressed?
-7 That's what you mean by "relationship with police"?
-8 MS. GLADYS RADEK: Yeah.
-9 MS. WENDY VAN TONGEREN: Okay.
-And there's 10 probably other things also in terms of enhancing the 11 relationship besides that but that's an example?
-12 MS. GLADYS RADEK: That's one example.
-I've 13 only had it was just a couple of months ago that I had 14 finally spoken to E-PANA, just a couple of months ago.
-15 She's been missing for 12 years.
-16 MS. WENDY VAN TONGEREN: M'hm.
-17 MS. GLADYS RADEK: And what they told me, I 18 didn't you know, I don't have to like it, but the thing 19 is they finally talked to me after 12 years.
-20 MS. WENDY VAN TONGEREN: Now, if you don't 21 mind I'd like to go to another topic.
-22 MS. GLADYS RADEK: M'hm.
-23 MS. WENDY VAN TONGEREN: And I understand 24 that you and Bernie using goodwill and food entered sort of 25 an outreach of going into various communities throughout
+1 appears that it's not being investigated and they might 2 have other clues, and yet in some circumstances, certainly, 3 they're being prohibited from the family is being 4 prohibited from pursuing their own investigation?
+That's - 5 6 MS. NAZIEL RADEK: That's right.
+7 MS. WENDY VAN TONGEREN: Okay, so that's 8 something that's an issue that needs to be addressed?
+9 That's what you mean by "relationship with police"?
+10 MS. NAZIEL RADEK: Yeah.
+11 MS. WENDY VAN TONGEREN: Okay.
+And there's 12 probably other things also in terms of enhancing the 13 relationship besides that but that's an example?
+14 MS. NAZIEL RADEK: That's one example.
+I've 15 only had it was just a couple of months ago that I had 16 finally spoken to E-PANA, just a couple of months ago.
+17 She's been missing for 12 years.
+18 MS. WENDY VAN TONGEREN: M'hm.
+19 MS. NAZIEL RADEK: And what they told me, I 20 didn't you know, I don't have to like it, but the thing 21 is they finally talked to me after 12 years.
+22 MS. WENDY VAN TONGEREN: Now, if you don't 23 mind I'd like to go to another topic.
+24 MS. NAZIEL RADEK: M'hm.

+MS. WENDY VAN TONGEREN: And I understand